harshalmadnani/agent-k/agentk/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+Please ensure your code follows our coding standards and includes appropriate tests.

+## 🛣️ Roadmap

+- **Q3 2023**: Initial release with chat and terminal functionality
+- **Q4 2023**: Add wallet integration and transaction tracking
+- **Q1 2024**: Expand agent capabilities and educational resources
+- **Q2 2024**: Implement community features and collaborative tools
+- **Q3 2024**: Add developer tools and API documentation

 ## 📄 License

 This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for details.

 # Getting Started with Create React App